clementpoiret/Pingouin.jl/README.md

 # Pingouin.jl

 *A reimplementation of Raphaelvallat's Pingouin in Julia, from scratch.
-Currently at a really early stage, not usable at all.*
+Currently at a really early stage, usable, but please double check your results.*

 I'm a PhD student who has to do statistical analysis.
 I'm also interested in Julia.
 To learn Julia, I decided to reimplement my favorite stats lib I used in